-In Fig 4-a, the increase in concentration brings forth noticeable microstructural effects in the aqueous $KF{(aq)}$ system.
-The variation in the $g{Ow-Ow}(r)$ functions demonstrates a decline in the peak intensities' maximum values.
+In Fig. 4a, the increase in concentration brings forth noticeable microstructural effects in the aqueous $KF{(aq)}$ system.
+The variation in the $g{OW-OW}(r)$ functions demonstrates a decline in the peak intensities' maximum values.
 The analysis of this phenomenon signifies a considerable distortion in the structure due to intensified Ow-Ow interactions as the concentration rises.
-Consequently, there's a growing presence of ions in the system, responsible for arranging water molecules regularly, thereby leading to modifications in the local structure.
+Consequently, there is a growing concentration of ions in the system, responsible for arranging water molecules regularly, thereby leading to modifications in the local structure.